 I’m not going to remove the motherboard but you can find instructions in the official HP service manual (available from HP website).

-If you would like to clean the cooling fan and heatsink (to fix overheating), you can do it without removing the motherboard.
-Just used canned air and blow air into the fan until all dust is gone.
+If you would like to clean the cooling fan and heatsink (to fix overheating) just used canned air and blow air into the fan until all dust is gone.

 By the way, in HP Pavilion dv4 laptop the DC jack is not soldered to the motherboard.

 If the jack is damaged, you can replace it with a new one without soldering.
-Simply unplug the damaged DC jack harness and replace it with a new DC jack harness which is available here.
+Simply unplug the damaged the jack harness and replace it with a new one.